 90+ days is a long time to wait when you needed someone yesterday.
 Improve candidate communication and reduce time-consuming tasks with tools like text recruiting, chatbots, and other messaging apps.
 Not only will you enhance engagement and response times by working with digital-minded candidates in their native environments, you’ll also be able to decrease time spent on administrative tasks such as interview scheduling.
 In fact, our chatbot, ARI, has already set up nearly double the amount of interviews in the first half of 2020 than it did in all of 2019.

 In our recent Class of 2020 report we reported IT is a top area graduates wanted to work in post-college.
-17% of this year’s graduates want to work in IT, up from 10% in 2019. “[Students] realise these skills are in demand, and they’re taking classes – at university and online – to gain that sought-after knowledge and expertise,” said iCIMS CTO Al Smith.
+17% of this year’s graduates want to work in IT, up from 10% in 2019. “[Students] realize these skills are in demand, and they’re taking classes – at college and online – to gain that sought-after knowledge and expertise,” said iCIMS CTO Al Smith.

 As we march toward a more tech-enabled future of work, employers will need to continue investing in the right talent – and the right hiring tech – to build a winning workforce.
 With remote work likely to continue, employers will do well to sharpen their employer brand and their candidate experience to mirror the seamless consumer experience up and coming workers have come to expect.
 Reducing required clicks on an application and streamlining the interview process via chatbot will go a lot further with the tech hires than bagel Friday can when the office is closed.